-- Is the travel intended and scheduled to be less than two years, or if longer is the period predefined? - Can the fund continue to meet the CMC test? - Do the interests of Australian resident active members equal 50% or more of all active interests?
+- Is the travel intended and scheduled to be less than two years, or predefined? - Can the fund continue to meet the CMC test? - Are at least 50% of the active assets with Australian tax resident active members?

 If the answer to any of the questions is NO you will need to consider what options are available to you as a trustee and which one best suits your needs.
-There may be alternatives accessible to you to overcome some of the issues, such as appointing an Enduring Power Of Attorney to act on your behalf.
+There may be alternatives accessible to you to overcome some of the issues, such as appointing an Enduring Power Of Attorney.